 If anyone else has been making notes on lines I don't cover, I'd be happy to add them, with credit, so we all can find information when we need it.

-Originally the Eastern RR, this line followed the coast in Massachusetts and New Hampshire, but was routed well inland in Maine due to early laws intended to protect coastwise ship traffic.
-The single-track line in Maine was abandoned just after WWII, when CTC was installed on the double-track former B&M line to the east.
-The through route from Portsmouth to North Berwick was abandoned in October 1952, but in prior years it carried between 25% and 30% of the Boston-Portland passenger schedules.
+Originally built as the Eastern RR between 1836 and 1840, this line followed the coast in Massachusetts and New Hampshire.
+Its eastern connection was the Portland, Saco & Portsmouth, completed in 1842.
+This was routed well inland due to early Maine laws protecting coastwise shiping.
+As part of their decades-long railroad war, the Eastern acquired the PS&P in 1872; the B&M responded by building its own route closer to the coast.
+The PS&P remained single-track; most of the North Berwick - Portland segment was abandoned in 1945, after CTC was installed on the double-track B&M line to the east.
+The portion from Portsmouth to North Berwick was abandoned in October 1952, but in prior years it carried between 25% and 30% of the Boston-Portland passenger schedules.

-Because of tight clearances in the old Salem Tunnel, the line hadn't carried much through freight since before WWII, when boxcars started to get larger.
+Because of tight clearances in the old Salem Tunnel, the line hadn't carried much through freight since the late 1920s, when locomotives and boxcars started to get larger.
 The tunnel was enlarged in 1957, as part of the project that eliminated the downtown grade crossings and replaced the station, but too late.

-Passenger service was cut back to Newburyport in January 1965, whereupon the Merrimac River drawbridge East of the station was taken out of service, with local freights working each end separately.
-Passenger service was cut back to Ipswich in 1976, and freight service beyond Salem ended when the Beverly bridge burned in 1983.
-The MBTA re-instituted service to Newburyport in October 1998, after a major re-building that included replacing the bridges between Ipswitch and Newburyport.
+Passenger service was cut back to Newburyport in January 1965.
+By April, the Merrimac River drawbridge East of the station was taken out of service.
+Thereafter local freights worked each end separately.
+Passenger service was cut back to Ipswich in 1976, and freight service beyond Salem ended when the Beverly drawbridge burned in 1983.
+The MBTA re-instituted service to Newburyport in October 1998, after a major re-building that included replacing most bridges between Ipswich and Newburyport.

 Major theme elements are large industrial areas in Everett, Chelsea and Lynn, salt-marsh crossings (including the B&M's longest straightaway, about 8 miles through Rowley, MA) and drawbridges over harbors and river estuaries.
 Before WWII, three of the four on-line draws were pile trestles with swing or bascule draw spans.
 The Merrimack River in Newburyport still has an interesting deck truss.
 It was originally built in 1888 as pin-connected and then strengthened with plate trusses along the track centerlines in 1922 (Fig. 10-47 and brief discussion in Paul Mallery's bridge book).
-The Piscataqua pile trestle in Portsmouth collapsed under a train in 1939, pulled down by cables rigged from the highway bridge under construction alongside it.
-This lift bridge was finished in 1940, and still has the original single track on its lower level, underneath the US 1 bypass.
-However, it only carries occasional traffic to the Navy Yard in Kittery.
+The Piscataqua pile trestle in Portsmouth collapsed under a passenger train in 1939, pulled down by cables rigged from the rail/highway bridge under construction alongside it.
+The 1940 lift bridge had a single track on its lower level, underneath three lanes of the US 1 bypass.
+The 1940 bridge was demolished in 2017; its replacement has a railroad track deck too; the single-deck lift span can be aligned with either the road or the RR level under it.
+The 2017 bridge only carries occasional traffic to the Navy Yard in Kittery.

 Conventions are: East is towards Portland, Right is towards the Atlantic, Diverge is facing point going East.

 Chelsea: B&A line parallel on R, RoW 4-6 tracks wide.
 Post-war produce terminal on R, served mostly by NYC/PC/CR in the years I remember it, received 100+ reefers/day into the early 1980s.
 Many light industries on both sides of RoW, area on R devastated by fire in 1973?.
 5-track public delivery area on LH W. of Rt.
 1 overpass, Post-1988 Chelsea station between Rt.
 1 and Broadway, B&A line diverged RH toward East Boston E of Broadway overpass.
-Small yard w/assigned switcher (Chelsea Goat) W. of Eastern Ave. grade crossing
+Small yard w/assigned switcher (Chelsea Goat) on both sides between B&A curve and Eastern Ave. grade crossing

 Revere: Trestle over branch of Chelsea Creek E of large brick Forbes Lithograph complex on RH, former Eastern RR main to East Boston converges RH, serves many oil terminals along Creek.
 Long straight fill from Rt.
 1A overpass across Saugus marshes, trestle with bascule drawspan over Saugus River.